FSou1/fsou1.github.io/_posts/2023-04-14-JavaScript_emoji_length.md

 [...'👨‍👩‍👧']   // ['👨', '‍', '👩', '‍', '👧']
 ```

-I've group every emoji by it's length, so you don't have to (https://github.com/FSou1/EmojiGroupedByLength).
+I've group every emoji by its length, so you don't have to (https://github.com/FSou1/EmojiGroupedByLength).

 Happy Friday.